great-expectations/great_expectations/docs/docusaurus/docs/guides/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.md

 ```

 ### 2. Listing Assets
-Your Checkpoint configuration will bring together Data Assets and Expectation Suites.
-The following code will list the available asset names:
+Your Checkpoint configuration includes Data Assets and Expectation Suites.
+Run the following command to list the available asset names:

 ```python name="tests/integration/docusaurus/validation/checkpoints/how_to_configure_a_new_checkpoint_using_test_yaml_config.py asset_names"
 ```